 No worries, I am here, as a professional marketing consultant, to help you with naming your restaurant with lots of restaurant name ideas, step by step instructions, and brand names examples by cuisine type and restaurant theme.

 Begin with thinking about the type of cuisine you serve in your restaurant.
 While your name does not have to be super-obvious such as including the word donut in the name of your donut shop.
-But you do need to consider the type of cuisine and the mindset of your prospective customers as you begin the process of naming your restaurant.
+But you do need to consider the type of cuisine and the mindset of your prospective customers as you begin the process of naming your restaurant and inevitably form a restaurant LLC.

 Naturally, if you serve ethnic cuisine, such as Mexican or Italian, consider using some foreign language words (Spanish, Italian or French) in your restaurant name.